 These symptoms can come and go and range from mild to severe.

 Multiple myeloma can cause pain in the lower back and other areas.
-It may feel similar to arthritis, which presents as swelling, pain, or stiffness in the joints and may affect several joints of varying sizes around the body.
+It may feel similar to arthritis, which presents as swelling, pain, or stiffness in the joints and

 The authors of a